-Is it just us, or is there something about caves that is truly mesmerising?
-Found in various shapes and sizes hidden underground, under the sea, in rock faces and bushland in locations all over the globe, there is nothing like the exquisite work of Mother Nature to take your breath away.
+Found in various shapes and sizes, hidden underground or in bushland, there is nothing like the exquisite work of Mother Nature and her caves to take your breath away.

-If you are looking for new and exciting ways to spend your weekend look no further.
+If you are looking for new and exciting ways to spend your weekend, look no further.
 We have found ten epic caves to visit around Brisbane and further afield.
-It turns out, not only are these naturally occurring (or sometimes man-made) wonders fab to visit in their own right, they have a lot of cool stuff going on in and around them as well.
-From hiking to wine tasting, overnight stays and live concerts.
-These are the caves you need to visit.

 Kweebani Caves | Lamington National Park, Gold Coast

-Not only is Lamington National Park just a hop, skip and a jump from the River City, it is one of the most stunning locations on our list.
-Starting on Binna Burra Road (near the Lamington Teahouse) the Caves Circuit hiking track winds for five kilometres up through the Kweebani Caves and the Gondwana Rainforest.
-This bush walk is packed full of delicately balanced flora and fauna, impressive rock formations and offers amazing views over the Coomera Valley.
+Not only is Lamington National Park just a hop, skip, and a jump away from the River City, it is one of the most stunning locations on our list.
+Starting on Binna Burra Road (near the Lamington Teahouse), the Caves Circuit hiking track winds for five kilometers up through the Kweebani Caves and the Gondwana Rainforest.
+This bush walk is packed full of delicately balanced flora and fauna, impressive rock formations, and offers amazing views over the Coomera Valley.

 Cathedral Cave | Capricorn Caves, Central Queensland

 Unlike many caves that require a hike or walking lots of stairs to get a good look inside, the Capricorn Caves have a flat walkway and are wheelchair accessible.
-The one-hour cave tour runs eight times a day, and they also offer caving for the more adventurous.
-They have cabins and camping on-site and offer underground opera recitals, private functions, and even cave weddings, this is truly a wonder to experience.
+The one-hour cave tour runs eight times a day, plus they offer caving for the more adventurous.
+With cabins and camping on-site and underground opera recitals, private functions, and even cave weddings, this is truly a wonder to experience.

 Donna Cave | Chillagoe-Mungana Caves, Tropical North Queensland

-Three-hours drive from Cairns, the Chillagoe-Mungana Caves in far north Queensland have spectacular limestone structures and well-preserved Aboriginal art.
-Register for a one-hour ranger-led cave tour of the Donna Cave and see spectacular rock formations, including one in the form of the Madonna.
+Three-hours drive from Cairns, the Chillagoe-Mungana Caves in Far North Queensland have spectacular limestone structures and well-preserved Indigenous art.
+Register for a one-hour ranger-led cave tour of the Donna Cave and see spectacular rock formations, including one in the form of Madonna.

 Caves Road | Margaret River, Western Australia

-Formed over millions of years the impressive caves under the Margaret River wine region in Western Australia are well worth the visit.
-The 100-kilometre stretch of Caves Road not only features world-class vineyards, but multiple caves to visit too!
-From the humongous Jewel Cave with its impressive crystalline stalactites and stalagmites and a fossil of the now extinct Tasmanian tiger to the Lake Cave with a permanent underground lake.
-The Ngilgi Cave offers fascinating tours about the Aboriginal legend of Ngilgi, the good spirit, and Wolgine, the evil spirit, there’s so much history embedded here.
-Additionally, Mammoth Cave offers self-guided audio tours which are wheelchair accessible and combine the impressive cave and a walk through the marri forest.
+Formed over millions of years, the impressive caves under the Margaret River wine region in Western Australia are well worth the visit.
+The 100-kilometre stretch of Caves Road not only features world-class vineyards, but multiple caves to visit, too!
+From the humongous Jewel Cave with its impressive crystalline stalactites and a fossil of the now extinct Tasmanian tiger, to the Ngilgi Cave, which offers fascinating tours about the Aboriginal legend of Ngilgi, the good spirit, and Wolgine, and the evil spirit, there’s so much history embedded here.
+Additionally, Mammoth Cave offers self-guided audio tours which are wheelchair accessible and combine the impressive cave with a walk through of the marri forest.